Mr. Lawrence is a partner and head of the firm's Pennsylvania Office.

 In addition, he served two terms, including as the Vice-Chairman, on the Disciplinary Board of the Supreme Court of Pennsylvania which regulates the conduct of Pennsylvania’s 75,000 licensed attorneys.
 Mr. Lawrence serves as Commissioner of Elections and Commissioner of Voter Registration of Delaware County, Pennsylvania, and previously served as an appointed Member of the Pennsylvania Securities Commission's Attorney Advisory Committee, and on the Investment Advisory Board of the Pennsylvania Supreme Court.

 Mr. Lawrence is President of the James A. Finnegan Fellowship Foundation, which provides scholarships, stipends and internships to Pennsylvania students who express an interest in state government.
-Mr. Lawrence is a member of the Finance Committee of the Board of Trustees of the Agnes Irwin School in Rosemont, Pennsylvania.
+Mr. Lawrence served as a member of the Finance Committee of the Board of Trustees of the Agnes Irwin School in Rosemont, Pennsylvania.
 In addition, he serves as an Alumni Interviewer for Georgetown University.

 He has enjoyed success in a wide variety of cases.